skillcadet/blog/_drafts/2025-03-03-Porting-a-node-manager-to-python.md

 3. Docker
 4. Setsid
 5. OSX
-6. antctl
+6. antctl - the official Autonomi node management tool
-7. forimcaio
+7. forimcaio - another Autonomi node manager that uses containers under Docker or Podman to manage nodes
-8. Dimitar
+8. Dimitar - an Autonomi user who deploys 200 node per Docker container for a total of 6k nodes/server

-I start implementation with Linux root, docker and setsid to get a base for how to build the rest.
+I start implementation with Linux root, Docker and setsid to get a base for how to build the rest.

-### Abstact firewall
+### Abstract firewall

 OSX and docker don't use 'ufw', so I need to abstract this out and provide a 'null' option.
+Then I add code to choose the firewall option based on the environment we're running in.
+This will need to allow us to override which firewall to use in the future, for example, if we're running as root on a linux server that doesn't have a software firewall like 'ufw'.
+Being able to specify 'null' or a new firewall manager gives more flexibility.

 ### Decision Engine

 To be able to run concurrent actions, I need to seperate the choose_action function into a planning stage (decision_engine) and execution logic.
+This is a big refactor, but that's why I started with tests.
+Claude makes this a lot simpler than I thought it would be.

 ### OSX support